princeibs/celo-101-tutorial/README.md

 <img width="383" alt="image" src="https://user-images.githubusercontent.com/64266194/217687335-91972d77-c093-40d1-8b61-b8d54d1c27ba.png">

-* Ensure you have the Celo extension installed.
+* Ensure you have the Celo Extension Wallet installed.
 If you don’t have it, you can search for it from the extensions section and add it to Remix.

 <img width="376" alt="image" src="https://user-images.githubusercontent.com/64266194/217686838-1c3294b2-0883-4e9a-88d3-198e0ef71f38.png">